Analysis | The government’s probably spent more at Trump properties since 2017 than he’s paid in income tax for a decade

 The more likely rationale, then, was that the contents of the documents were unflattering.
-That the president who’d in the past complained about how little Barack Obama paid in taxes had himself paid little to nothing, despite the vast wealth that formed the basis of his qualifications to run for president in 2016.
-He kept saying that he’d be happy to turn over his taxes — until it came to do so.
+That the president who had in the past complained about how little Barack Obama paid in taxes had himself paid little to nothing, despite the vast wealth that formed the basis of his qualifications to run for president in 2016.
+He kept saying that he would be happy to turn over his taxes — until it came to do so.

 On Sunday, the New York Times released the latest in a series of examinations of Trump’s tax history, exploring his filings over the years leading to his candidacy and, then, election as president.
 The story in short?
 Trump paid far less in taxes as he was running for president and during his first year in office than most Americans, much less most wealthy Americans.
-In fact, it seems likely that he only paid a small amount in taxes — $750 in each of those years — so that he could say he paid something.
+In fact, it seems likely that he paid only a small amount in taxes — $750 in each of those years — so that he could say he paid something.

 There are a lot of ways to contextualize the modesty of Trump’s contribution to the federal coffers.
 It’s less than a nickel on every dollar in federal income tax Americans paid on average in 2018, for example, and less than a third of what middle-income Americans paid in 2016.
 It’s far less than the first-year income taxes paid by any of his immediate predecessors, even without adjusting for inflation.

 Here’s another way to look at it: The amount of tax paid by Trump in 2017 was 0.1 percent of what his companies were paid that year by the federal government, according to Post reporting.
-In fact, Trump’s probably given up less in federal taxes over the past 15 years than his companies have been paid by the government just since he took office.
+In fact, Trump has probably given up less in federal taxes over the past 15 years than his companies have been paid by the government just since he took office.

 Trump’s taxes are complicated.
-Walking through the Times story and a story published in 2017, we detailed the amount Trump’s paid in taxes over the past 25 years — and what he’s gotten in return.
+Walking through the Times article and an article published in 2017, we detailed the amount Trump’s paid in taxes over the past 25 years — and what he has gotten in return.

 During the 20 years before 1995, we know of about $72,000 that Trump paid in federal income taxes.
 In 1995, he declared a loss of nearly $1 billion, a loss which could be carried over year after year for nearly two decades to wipe out any income he’d earned as what could be thought of as a sort of government credit.